Laila Phelia

-Laila Phelia (born December 28, 2002) is an American college basketball player for the Syracuse Orange.
-She previously played for Michigan and Texas.
+Laila Phelia (born December 28, 2002) is an American basketball player.
+She played college basketball for Michigan, Texas and Syracuse.
 She represented the United States at the 2023 FIBA Women's AmeriCup and won a silver medal.

 High school career

 Phelia played basketball for Mount Notre Dame High School in Reading, Ohio, where she was a four-time Girls Greater Catholic League first-team selection.
 As a freshman, she started 24 games and averaged 9.7 points and 4.2 rebounds per game.
 As a sophomore, she averaged 8.9 points and five rebounds per game, and helped lead the Cougars to the Division I state championship in 2019.
 As a junior, she averaged 13.2 points, 4.5 rebounds, 1.8 steals and 1.1 assists per game and helped lead the Cougars to a perfect 28–0 record and a regional championship before the season was cancelled due to the COVID-19 pandemic.
 As a senior, she averaged 16.4 points, 3.1 rebounds and 1.8 steals per game and led her team to another state championship in 2021.
 She finished her high school career on a 72-game winning streak.
 On April 27, 2020, she verbally committed to play basketball at Michigan.
 She was ranked No. 28 by ESPN, No. 31 by Blue Star, No. 54 by ASGR and No. 57 by Prospects Nation.